JoeAlamo/rabbitmq-website/blog/2024-08-08-quroum-queues-in-4.0/index.md

 To better explain this functionality, let's review all the moving parts.
 A [Single Active Consumer](/docs/consumers#single-active-consumer) is a queue argument which prevents a queue from delivering messages to more than one consumer, regardless of how many subscribed to the queue.
-One consumer is active, all other consumer are not.
+One consumer is active, all other consumers are not.
 If the active consumer disconnects, one of the other consumers is activated.
 This feature is used if a strict message processing order needs to be maintained.